ColleagueRiley/RGFW/CONVENTIONS.md

 # important conventions
-These first conventions are the most important to follow as they are here to prevent undefined behavior, API inconsistency and bugs.
+These first conventions are the most important to follow as they are here to prevent undefined behavior, API inconsistency, and bugs.

 * All functions that return a boolean value must either\
 1) return RGFW_TRUE or RGFW_FALSE (the RGFW_BOOL() can be used to reduce an int to RGFW_TRUE or RGFW_FALSE )\